franzbu/EnhancedSpaces.spoon/README.md

   swapKey = 'escape', -- default: 'escape'
 ```

-For disabling this feature, add the following line to your `init.lua`:
+For disabling this hotkey, add the following line to your `init.lua`:

 ``` lua
   swapModifier = { '' },  -- default: { 'ctrl' }